UPZ-Home-Hero

 Melanie: She really took the time to explain everything and go through it and has been there for me for every single question ever since.

-Latoya: They remind you of things that you typically forget.
-Even like when it comes to testing kits, you know.
-I was able to work out a plan.
-The PAL also will also make sure, like when it’s time to renew insurance, that at the end of the year you know, they shoot you a text message to call.
-So I think they’re a great resource.
+Latoya: They remind you of things that you typically forget even when it comes to testing kits, it was able to work out a plan.
+The PAL also makes sure when it's time to renew insurance at the end of the year, they'll shoot you a text message or call.
+I think they're a great resource.
 They really are.

 Melanie: They call me to do refills earlier than I need them so that I don't run out of the medication.